 #5 Create a design for your LMS

 LMSs are complicated and require the full attention of your development team.
-After you’ve done with the previous steps, you should start custom LMS development.
-At this stage, you turn your idea into a tangible product while taking into account the specifics of learning management systems.
+After you’ve done with the previous steps, you should start LMS development.
+At this stage, you turn your idea into a tangible product while taking into account the specifics of learning management platforms.

 Using your product documentation and architecture, software developers write code for website/application components.
 Front-end developers take care of the client side of the application, while back-end programmers are responsible for the server side of the app.
 Once the main code is created, the LMS development company should thoroughly test every developed feature to make sure that it works properly.